zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/migration-tasks/migration-tasks.md

 ## Task 5: Create Migration Connection

   In SQL Developer, create a database connection named Migration_Repository using the MIGRATIONS user created in previous step, to connect to ATP.
-For help with making such connection, you can refer back the above lab: [Connect Securely Using SQL Developer with a Connection Wallet] (?lab=adb-provision-conditional).
+For help with making such connection, you can refer back the above lab: [Other Reference Lab: How to Connect to Autonomous Database from SQL Developer] (?lab=adw-connection-wallet).
 Once completed, return back to Task 6 in Migration Workshop Lab.

 ## Task 6: Create Migration Repository